shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Done

+- Add buttons for "Join Channel" and "Add Friend" to Channel and Direct Message sections respectively
 - Make Direct Message and Channels collapsable.
 - Scroll to bottom when joining new chat room or sending message
 - User Avatar uploading features